Forgiveness for Senior Citizens and Those Nearing End of Life

 Do you know that people become happier as they get older?
 According to Mental Health News, happiness significantly rises for the over 50-crowd, and while physical health may decrease as people get older, mental well-being increases.
 Researchers attribute that to the lowered personal and professional expectations older people place on themselves.

 Something else that comes with old age: an increased capacity to forgive others.
 It’s easier for older adults to forgive than it is for younger adults.

 The study documenting those findings looked at individuals who ranged in age from 19-84 years and found that older adults showed higher levels of agreeableness than younger adults.
 How does this relate to forgiveness?
 More agreeable people are more forgiving than less agreeable ones.
 Consequently, older people are more apt to forgive.

-Do you know an elderly person who could benefit from the pressure-relieving experience of forgiveness?
+Do you know an older person who could benefit from the pressure-relieving payoff of forgiveness?

 The Journey of Forgiveness: An Educational Program for Persons at the End of Life is an educational manual designed to help the dying person to forgive and can be used by any counseling professional.
 It is based on the process model of forgiveness developed by Dr. Robert Enright.
 Order a copy in the Store.

 The Road to a Healthier Life in Your Golden Years